Updated Oct 14, 2022

 Also called subway tile or offset, the running bond pattern is one of the simplest and most common brick patterns.
 Bricks are laid end to end in a straight line and rows are staggered.
 This pattern accommodates slight curves easily and is an excellent choice for pathways and patios.
-Running bond patterns are excellent for the novice bricklayer because there is very minimal cutting required—only cuts needed are right-angle cuts on the bricks at the very edges of the pattern.
+Running bond patterns are a great choice for the novice bricklayer because there’s very minimal cutting required—the only cuts needed are right-angle cuts on the bricks at the very edges of the pattern.

 Running bond patterns can be rotated 45 degrees (then called diagonal running bond) to add visual interest).

 The stack bond brick pattern (also called jack-on-jack or straight lay) is similar to the running bond pattern in that it comprises rows of bricks laid end to end.
 The stack bond pattern is slightly less forgiving, though, because the rows are laid side-by-side (parallel) as opposed to the staggered structure of the running bond pattern.

 While the whole process may be slightly more time consuming, the stack bond pattern accommodates curves very well and requires absolutely no brick cutting.
 If you’re not interested in splitting your bricks, the stack bond pattern might be your best bet.